Heat Pump Refrigerant Leak: A Homeowner's Guide for BC

 Why is my heat pump leaking water?

 A heat pump leaking water is usually a normal part of operation or a sign of a clogged drain line, not a refrigerant leak.
 In cooling mode, the indoor unit produces condensation, which should exit through a drain.
 In heating mode, the outdoor unit may drip water during its defrost cycle.
 Refrigerant is a gas at room temperature and pressure and would not appear as a puddle of liquid.
+For related information, read Strata Rules for Heat Pump and AC Installation in BC:.

 How often does a heat pump need refrigerant?